Christian Bogle: Indy Lights

-The American progressed to the Indy Lights series for 2021, teaming up with Carlin to partner Alex Peroni.
+Bogle progressed to the Indy Lights series for 2021, teaming up with Carlin to partner Alex Peroni.
 Whilst his teammate took a podium in Indianapolis, Bogle remained in the lower half of the top-ten for the majority of the season, getting a highest placing of seventh at Detroit, which placed him eleventh overall at the conclusion of the campaign.